AI-generated

 Arguments of the Petitioners

-• 1.
-The Reflector Law is a valid exercise of police power to protect public safety.
+• The Reflector Law is a valid exercise of police power to promote public safety and does not violate due process.

 Arguments of the Respondents